Sonni Nattestad: Club

 On 2 January 2022, Nattestad signed a contract with Norwegian Eliteserien club FK Jerv.
 However, the contract was terminated just 2 hours later.

+In March 2024, Nattestad returned to 07 Vestur.

 International career

 Nattestad was born in the Faroe Islands to a Haitian-born father who was adopted in the Faroe Islands, and Faroese mother.
 He represents the Faroe Islands national team.